Renters insurance provides people in rental housing with coverage for:

 Approximately one third of renters carry insurance.
-The rest do not, placing themselves at considerable potential financial risk.
+The rest do not, potentially placing themselves at considerable potential financial risk.

-A landlord's policy typically applies to the physical structure of the building and to any common areas, but does not cover a tenant's property or injuries which occur within rental units as a result of tenants' negligence.
-This means that the landlord may be insured if a pipe breaks or a sewer backs up, or if the building burns down, for any damage to the building or to property owned by the landlord, but coverage will not ordinarily extend to any property belonging to tenants property that is also damaged or destroyed.
+A landlord's policy typically applies to the physical structure of the building and to any common areas, but does not cover a tenant's property or injuries that occur within rental units as a result of a tenant's negligence.
+This means that if a pipe breaks or a sewer backs up, or if the building burns down, the landlord may be insured for any damage to the building or to property owned by the landlord, but coverage will not ordinarily extend to any property belonging to tenants property that is also damaged or destroyed.
 A landlord's policy also won't cover injuries caused by a tenant's pets.

 Typically, even where people live as roommates, a renter's policy held by one roommate will not cover the property of the other.
 While it is possible that a parent's homeowner's insurance policy will cover the property of a student who lives in a college dormitory, students should check their parents' policy language before assuming that their property will be covered.
 Even where coverage is available to a student through a parent's insurance policy, the coverage will rarely extend to off-campus housing.